 The most promising research effort to date is the development of blast-resistant luggage containers to improve aircraft survivability.
 FAA expects to approve design specifications for the containers by the end of fiscal year 1994.
 We testified last year that the airline industry has concerns about the cost, weight, and durability of the new containers.
-These concerns still exist, but FAA is optimistic that the new containers can be made competitive in terms of cost, weight, and durability with aluminum ones currently in use.
+These concerns still exist, but FAA is optimistic that the new containers can be made competitive in terms of cost, weight, and durability with the aluminum ones currently in use.

-Last year legislation was introduced in the Congress that would clarify the use of AIP grant funds for airports to purchase explosive detection devices.
+Last year, the Congress introduced legislation that would clarify the use of AIP grant funds for airports to purchase explosive detection devices.
 Several issues need to be resolved before federal funds are used for this purpose.
-For example, if enacted, this legislation would shift responsibility for screening passengers and their baggage from airlines to airports.
+For example, airlines-not airports-are responsible for screening passengers and their baggage.
 FAA officials told us that airlines would have to enter into agreements to use the equipment while maintaining the responsibility for screening passengers and bags.
 In addition, because FAA has not analyzed the cost of new explosive detection equipment, the impact on the AIP is unknown.